Utility COVID-19 Resources

 A: On May 14, 2020, after receiving comments from utilities the Commission defined the COVID-19-related expenses, foregone revenue, and carrying costs that are eligible for deferral and ordered utilities to report on these costs (PSC REF#: 389500

 ).
 The Commission also noted that accurate documentation and reporting will be essential as utilities file future rate applications seeking recovery of deferred balances.
-As such, the Commission directed the following:
+As such, the Commission directed utilities to provide total deferral reporting by FERC or USOA account.
+On August 28, 2020, the Commission required such reporting on a quarterly basis for all utilities.
+(PSC REF#: 396068

 Q: Do these reporting requirements apply to all utilities?
 How do we file the required reports?

-, which provides utilities with a standardized method of reporting.
-All utilities should complete the survey, even if they are not reporting any COVID-19-related expenses.
-For questions about the survey and information about how to report on COVID-19 expenses, please contact the following PSC audit staff:
+, even if they are reporting $0 COVID-19-related costs.
+For questions about the survey and how to report on COVID-19 expenses, please contact the following Commission staff:

 Q: The 5-AF-105 document pertains to utility accounting issues.
 Where can I learn more about the specific issues involved in this docket?